Updated: April 2018

 Recfishwest will continue to promote safe fishing practises and provide the community with the right tools and information to make an informed decision so they can return home safe.

 Here are some examples of the work we do to help ensure West Aussies return home safe after a days fishing:

-- Presenting safety messaging at our 50 yearly statewide family fishing clinics (reaching 2,000+ families each year)
+- Presenting safety messaging at our 50 yearly State-wide family fishing clinics (reaching more than 2,000 families each year);

 - Promote fishing safety to the WA fishing public though:

-- WA’s largest weekly statewide Recfishwest Fishing Reports with over 9,000 recipients (from Kununurra to Esperance)
+- WA’s largest weekly Statewide Recfishwest Fishing Reports with more than 9,000 recipients (from Kununurra to Esperance);

-- WA’s only Fishing Rules App (with over 3.8million screen views/ past 12 months)
+- WA’s only fishing rules App (with more than 3.8million screen views in the past 12 months); and